 COMPETITIVE RESEARCH TOOLS

-SEO Meta in 1 Click: This free Google Chrome extension shows you the meta data keyword targets of any piece of content – great for identifying your competitors’ keyword strategies and building your own.
+SEO Meta in one click: This free extension from Google Chrome shows you the metadata keyword targets of any content – ideal for identifying your competitors “keyword strategies” and building your own.

-SEOQuake: You can use this free Google Chrome extension to analyze SERPs and capture your competition’s keyword rankings so that you understand their market share.
+SEOQuake: This free Google Chrome extension lets you analyze SERPs and track your competitors “keyword rankings so you understand their market share.

-Word Count: This free Google Chrome extension makes it easy to see how many words are written on your competitors’ pages, helping you understand how in-depth your content should be.
+Word Count: This free Google Chrome extension makes it easy to see how many words are on your competitors “pages, and helps you understand how in-depth your content should be.

-Conductor Explorer / Rank Comparisons / Market Share: These powerful tools from Conductor show you what keywords and topics our competitors are targeting and even make recommendations around what topics to focus on in your own content.
+Conductor Explorer / Rank Comparisons / Market Share: These powerful tools from Conductor show you which keywords and topics our competitors target and even give recommendations on which topics you should focus on in your own content.

-Remember that competitive research isn’t the be-all and end-all of ranking on Google.
-Google doesn’t reward websites for good SEO in and of itself – it rewards websites for high quality, unique, and relevant content that provides value to the searcher.
-As long as we create that kind of content, we will be competitive in the space and authoritative to Google.
+Remember that competitive research is not the “be all and end all” of Google’s ranking.
+Google does not reward websites for good SEO per se, but rather rewards websites for high quality, unique and relevant content that provides value to the searcher.
+As long as we create this type of content, we will be competitive in terms of space and authoritative to Google.

-The Google SERP is no longer just 10 blue links.
-It’s evolved from a search engine into an experiential engine where users can learn about their queries through new result types like answer boxes without even leaving the SERP.
+The Google SERP no longer consists of just 10 blue links.
+It has evolved from a search engine into an experience engine where users can learn more about their search queries using new result types like answer boxes without leaving the SERP.

-We need to know what content and features are actually showing up on SERPs in order to understand if certain keywords are really relevant enough to target and how we should structure our content to fit the searcher’s intent.
+We need to know what content and features actually appear on SERPs to understand whether certain keywords are really important enough to be targeted, and how we should structure our content to meet the searcher’s intent.

-Analyzing the type of content that appears on the SERP for a keyword helps you understand what stage of the buyer’s journey the keyword fits into.
-For example, if mostly educational content appears on a SERP, then the searcher looking for information around the keyword is probably in the early educational stage; but if product pages appear on the SERP, then the searcher is probably in a middle stage where they’re comparing products or a later transactional stage.
+Analyzing the type of content that appears on the SERP for a keyword helps you understand at what stage of the buyer’s journey the keyword fits.
+For example, if educational content appears mainly on an SERP, the searcher looking for information around the keyword is likely to be in an early educational stage; but if product pages appear on the SERP, the searcher is likely to be in a middle stage where they’re comparing products or a late transactional stage.

-Then, we want to look at what kind of universal results (like answer boxes, knowledge graphs, videos, Twitter, news, images, local packs, etc.) are appearing on the SERP.
-By knowing what of universal results are appearing in the SERPs, we are able to understand how we should structure and optimize our content to target certain universal result types, which can help up rank higher on the page.
+Then we want to look at what kind of universal results (like answer boxes, knowledge graphs, videos, Twitter, news, images, local packs, etc.) are appearing on the SERP.
+By knowing what universal results appear in the SERPs, we are able to understand how we should structure and optimize our content to target certain universal result types that can help to rank higher on the page.

 SERP ANALYSIS TOOLS

-Google Incognito: You can use Google Incognito to see the SERP first-hand in real time for a given query without influence from your own search history and data.
+Google Incognito: You can use Google Incognito to see the SERP firsthand in real time for a specific search query, without influence from your own search history and data.

-Conductor Explorer / Result Types / Keyword Performance: These powerful tools from Conductor quickly and easily break down everything that’s on the SERP, including insights on the universal results for specific keywords.
+Conductor Explorer / Result Types / Keyword Performance: These powerful tools from Conductor quickly and easily break down everything on the SERP, including insights on the universal results for specific keywords.